 Call the plumber if your toilet gurgles despite these best efforts

-Despite giving these best efforts, if there is still your toilet gurgles when flush happens, it would probably be better to call a plumber.
+Despite giving these best efforts, if there are still your toilet gurgles when flush happens, it would probably be better to call a plumber.

 Simple tips to fix a slow draining toilet